Eclectic-Wind/CIEDE2000-Palette-Generator/README.md

 # CIEDE2000-Palette-Generator

-A web app that reduces the color palette of an uploaded image using k-means clustering.
+A web app that reduces the color palette of an uploaded image using k-means clustering and CIEDE2000 as the distance metric.
 It lets you choose the number of colors and provides a live preview of the original and reduced images.

 ## Features